 If your Keurig is still shutting off while brewing it may be because of an internal glitch in the Keurig’s technology.
 If you think this might be the case, your best course of action is to reset the machine’s internal computer.

-You can learn how to reset your Keurig properly here
+Learn how to reset your Keurig properly from a separate article here

 Call Customer Service

 If you’ve tried all the solutions above and are still having problems with your Keurig shutting off while brewing, you can call Keurig’s customer Service team for assistance at 1-866-901-BREW(2739).